Fuzzing: History

 The term "fuzz" originates from a 1988 class project in the graduate Advanced Operating Systems class (CS736), taught by Prof. Barton Miller at the University of Wisconsin, whose results were subsequently published in 1990.
-To fuzz test a UNIX utility meant to automatically generate random input and command-line parameters for the utility.
+To fuzz test a UNIX utility, the project automatically generated random input and command-line parameters for the utility.
 The project was designed to test the reliability of UNIX command line programs by executing a large number of random inputs in quick succession until they crashed.
 Miller's team was able to crash 25 to 33 percent of the utilities that they tested.
 They then debugged each of the crashes to determine the cause and categorized each detected failure.
 To allow other researchers to conduct similar experiments with other software, the source code of the tools, the test procedures, and the raw result data were made publicly available.
 This early fuzzing would now be called black box, generational, unstructured (dumb or "classic") fuzzing.

 According to Prof. Barton Miller, "In the process of writing the project description, I needed to give this kind of testing a name.
 I wanted a name that would evoke the feeling of random, unstructured data.
 After trying out several ideas, I settled on the term fuzz."

-A key contribution of this early work was simple (almost simplistic) oracle.
+A key contribution of this early work was a simple (almost simplistic) oracle.
 A program failed its test if it crashed or hung under the random input and was considered to have passed otherwise.
 While test oracles can be challenging to construct, the oracle for this early fuzz testing was simple and universal to apply.

 In April 2012, Google announced ClusterFuzz, a cloud-based fuzzing infrastructure for security-critical components of the Chromium web browser.
 Security researchers can upload their own fuzzers and collect bug bounties if ClusterFuzz finds a crash with the uploaded fuzzer.